tvardero/ta.RainWorldModsPublic/.github/ISSUE_TEMPLATE/bug_report.md

 **Do not say "latest"!**

  - OS: Windows 11 / macOS 26 / Linux Debian 13
-   - If Linux: did you add `winhttp` library to wineconfig?
+ - If not on Windows and running the game via Wine/Proton: did you add `winhttp` library to wineconfig?
  - Game installed via Steam: Yes / No (specify)
  - Game version (in Options, top left corner): v1.11.5
  - Mod installed via Steam Workshop: Yes / No (specify)